 Eligibility: Homeless Military Veterans

-Veterans Estate Management Program: WDVA acts as fiduciary/payee for Veterans and their Family members incapable of managing their own financial affairs.
-The program ensures basic needs such as housing, food, clothing and medical care are provided.
-The WDVA director is authorized to provide protective financial services to Veterans and beneficiaries deemed in need of assistance.
+Veterans Estate Management Program: The WDVA Veterans Estate Management Program offers protective payee services for Veterans and Family members who are incapable of managing their own financial affairs.
+By assuming custody of the individual's finances, the department ensures basic needs - such as housing, food, clothing and medical care - are provided.
 These services may include the following: